 Another potentially devastating property risk for household appliance manufacturers is damage to or breakdown of equipment.
 Without your specialized equipment, your business would be unable to operate, pay for expenses and earn revenue.

 Equipment breakdown insurance, often referred to as boiler and machinery coverage, supplements your business property insurance.
-It covers certain costs associated with accidental breakdown of machinery or equipment and the resulting property damage or loss.
+It covers certain costs associated with accidental breakdowns of machinery or equipment and the resulting property damage or loss.

-Equipment breakdown coverage typically covers breakdowns due to power surges, motor burnout, boiler malfunction and even operator error.
+Equipment breakdown coverage typically covers breakdowns due to power surges, motor burnout, boiler malfunction, and even operator error.
 While the name evokes images of old outdated machines, equipment breakdown insurance includes coverage for the latest technologies.

 You can obtain coverage for mechanical and electrical equipment, computers and computer systems, boilers, and other types of pressure equipment.